tgquintela/pySpatialTools/README.md

 ```shell
 nosetests path/to/dir
 ```

+## Tutorial
+For know how to use the program, check the [tutorial](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/TUTORIAL.md).

 ## Project and contributions
 This package is in an early stage.
 If there is any idea to improve it or even code do not hesitate to do it or communicate with the main developer through mail: